ZhiweiShan/Learning-to-Code-on-Graphs/README.md

 conda install -c dglteam "dgl-cuda11.3=0.9.1" conda install matplotlib
 ```
+### For quik test
+One can use the generated small data sets and skip the installation of MATLAB and Exactor, jump to Usage 2.
+Otherwise, please follow the instruction:

 Install the MATLAB Engine for Python.
 Refer to the official MATLAB documentation for installation instructions.
 It is used to generate the wireless network simulation graphs.
 One may skip MATLAB if wireless network graphs are not needed.

 Install the Exactor following the link: https://github.com/ZhiweiShan/exactcolors.
 It is used to calculate the chromatic numbers of graphs.